Quick start - Microsoft Teams for Education admins

 - Allow all content

-You can also disable private chat just between students, while allowing Faculty to have the ability of private chats.
-If you do disable chat, for users who don't have this functionality, they will no longer see Chat along the left side.
+You can also disable private chat just between students, while allowing educators the ability to use private chats.
+If you do disable chat, they will no longer see Chat along the left side.

 When users who are enabled for chat try to start a conversation with participants who aren't, they'll see a notification in the compose chat window indicating that the "Administrator has disabled chat for user."